 Chiropractic is a licensed health care profession that conservatively treats pain and certain disorders of the musculoskeletal system, particularly concentrating on the spine and its surrounding structures.

 What is a typical treatment?

 Although treatment is most commonly performed on the spine, chiropractors can also treat other places such as the ankle, knee, wrist, elbow, or shoulder to restore structural alignment, improve the joint function, and reduce pain.

-Chiropractic manipulative treatment is often accompanied by non-manual therapies such as application of heat or ice, application of TENS, rehabilitative exercise, counseling about diet, weight loss, and other lifestyle factors.
+We also use other therapies such as application of heat or ice, application of TENS, rehabilitative exercise, counseling about diet, weight loss, and other lifestyle factors as necessary.

 What training do Chiropractors need?

 Properly trained Doctors of Chiropractic must first obtain four years of undergraduate education before applying to a chiropractic college that is accredited by the U.S. Department of Education.
 Once accepted, doctors then complete a four to five-year program of study beginning with basic sciences and areas such as anatomy, pathology, and psychology, then eventually concentrating on a thorough clinical training.
 At least one year of education is spent in a clinical setting, participating in patient treatment under the supervision of licensed staff doctors.

 Chiropractors must then pass national certification board examinations before being granted a license to practice.
 In order to maintain their licence, chiropractors must complete regular continuing education.

 What Chiropractic can do for you?

 There are numerous therapeutic benefits of chiropractic, to include treatment of conditions such as low back and neck pain, tension and migraine headaches, and sciatica.
 Patients also often report an increased ease of movement and a greater overall feeling of well being under chiropractic care.
 Athletes also commonly seek regular chiropractic care as part of the treatment of many common athletic injuries in the joints and muscles.